Skip to the main content

 • Strength Required Lift up to 5 kg

-Toxicologists often handle toxic materials and substances of unknown toxic potential.
+They may handle toxic materials and substances of unknown toxic potential.
 They must pay careful attention to safety procedures.
-Depending on the task and hazard, safety precautions could require use of personal protective equipment or an isolated room.
+Depending on the task and hazard, safety precautions could require use of personal protective equipment (PPE) or work in a sealed room.

 Interests & Abilities